-Rights Responsibilities to know what will be assessed. to know how you will be assessed. to be given your assessment tasks in writing. to be issued with a calendar identifying when you will be assessed. to be given adequate notice of any changes to the assessment calendar.
-These changes will be notified in writing. to have tasks scheduled throughout the course. to be given a rank in the course on each task completed. to receive feedback on your performance. to be given an alternative task when you have been absent through illness or another major circumstance, for example, death of a relative. to be heard by the relevant subject head teacher and Stage 6 Deputy Principal if you think your rights have been infringed. to have a review of the final assessment position in the course if it is significantly different from expectations. investigating how a task should be completed. acquiring the knowledge and/or skills required to complete each task. completing set tasks, including non-assessable tasks. presenting assessable tasks by the due date. seeking extensions of time (in exceptional circumstances only) before the tasks due date. providing evidence of illness or other circumstances when tasks are missed and you are seeking alternative tasks. negotiating with teachers mutually suitable dates /times for completion of tasks/alternative tasks. keeping track of individual progress. making application for and consideration of illness/misadventure immediately before or during an examination/in class task, assessment reviews, including immediate notification of any miscalculation, or any other concerns at the time of the return of any assessment task. satisfactory completing courses and meeting attendance requirements. collecting your final assessment rank in the course after completing the Year 11 course and HSC examination. seeking advice from your classroom teacher, head teacher, Careers Adviser, Year Adviser or Deputy Principal Stage 6 where appropriate.
+- investigating how a task should be completed. - acquiring the knowledge and/or skills required to complete each task. - completing set tasks, including non-assessable tasks. - presenting assessable tasks by the due date. - seeking extensions of time (in exceptional circumstances only) before the tasks due date. - providing evidence of illness or other circumstances when tasks are missed and you are seeking alternative tasks. - negotiating with teachers mutually suitable dates /times for completion of tasks/alternative tasks. - keeping track of individual progress. - making application for and consideration of illness/misadventure immediately before or during an examination/in class task, assessment reviews, including immediate notification of any miscalculation, or any other concerns at the time of the return of any assessment task. - satisfactory completing courses and meeting attendance requirements. - collecting your final assessment rank in the course after completing the Year 11 course and HSC examination. - seeking advice from your classroom teacher, head teacher, Careers Adviser, Year Adviser or Deputy Principal Stage 6 where appropriate.